-A child is usually shaken out of frustration, often when the child is persistently crying or irritable.
-The following strategies may work some of the time; but sometimes nothing will comfort a crying child.
-Caregivers will first determine if the child has any physical needs such as being hungry, tired, sick, or in need of a diaper change.
-If no physical need is identified, caregivers will attempt one or more of the following strategies:
+Staff first determine if the child has any physical needs such as being hungry, tired, sick, or in need of a diaper change.
+If no physical need is identified, staff will attempt one or more of the following strategies:

-- ⇒ Rock the child, hold the child close, or walk with the child. - ⇒ Stand up, hold the child close and repeatedly bend the knees. - ⇒ Sing or talk to the child in a soothing voice. - ⇒ Gently run or stroke the child's back, chest, or tummy. - \Rightarrow Offer a pacifier or try to distract the child with a toy. - ⇒ Take the child for a ride in a stroller. - ⇒ Turn on music or other white noise. - ⇒ Hand the child to another caregiver.
+- Rock the child, hold the child close, or walk with the child. - Stand up, hold the child close, and repeatedly bend knees. - Sing or talk to the child in a soothing voice. - Gently rub or stroke the child's back, chest, or tummy. - Offer a pacifier or try to distract the child with a rattle or toy. - Take the child for a ride in a stroller. - Turn on music or white noise.